 ALDF v.
 Cal Expo

 ALDF filed a lawsuit in Alameda County Superior Court against the California State Exposition and Fairs (Cal Expo) and the University of California Board of Regents for illegally confining pregnant and nursing pigs in the Livestock Nursery Exhibit at the California State Fair.
 The case was appealed to the 9th Circuit.

 ALDF v.
-Carter
+Chicago ACC

 ALDF et al v.
 FDA